Goat milk FAQ

 What do the goats eat?

-Our goat's diet consists of pasture plants like grass, clover, lucerne plus hay and silage in the winter when the fresh grass growth isn't so good.
+Our goat's diet consists of pasture plants like grass, clover, lucerne, plus hay and silage in the winter when the fresh grass growth isn't so good.
 All of this is grown and cut on farm and brought to them.
-Occasionally if the goats need to put on weight they are given supplementary feeds like grain, but it is only occasional and for a specific purpose.
+Occasionally if the goats need to put on weight, they are given supplementary feeds like grain, but it is only occasionally and for a specific purpose.

 Is your product pasteurized?